Pradhyumnaatmakur/Fast-Images/README.md

 ### Batch Processing
 - Images are processed in batches of 5
-- Concurrent processing is limited to maintain performance
+- Concurrent processing is limited to maintaining performance
 - Progress tracking for each file

 ### Caching System